I'm a member

 There is ongoing research interest in the use of transpupillary thermotherapy to treat subfoveal choroidal neovascularization with an “occult” angiographic pattern.
 TTT is a technique in which heat is delivered to the choroid and retinal pigment epithelium through the pupil using a modified diode laser.
 This laser technique contrasts with the laser used in standard photocoagulation therapy, in that TTT uses a lower power laser for more prolonged periods of time and is designed to gently heat the choroidal lesion, thus limiting damage to the overlying retinal pigment epithelium.

-Other Treatments for AMD
+Other Treatments for CNV Secondary to AMD

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.